 Any unusual or excessive discharge

 If it’s accompanied by pelvic pain or bleeding, any discharge that isn’t usual for you could be a sign of an STI such as chlamydia or gonorrhoea.

 As chlamydia is quite common, and not everyone develops symptoms, some countries recommend that anyone under 25 who is sexually active should be tested once a year.
 Left untreated, chlamydia can lead to pelvic inflammatory disease (PID), infertility and reactive arthritis.

 If you’re sexually active and not in an exclusive relationship, using a condom will help prevent many problems.

 It’s also a good idea to avoid products that supposedly promote vaginal hygiene or ‘freshness’, as they are not necessary and often do more harm than good.

 ‘Use water and an emollient instead of soap to wash and avoid vaginal douching — which involves cleaning the inside of the vagina with water,’ Dr McClymont advises.
 If you’re using lubricants, make sure they’re unperfumed.

 When to see a doctor

-Dr McClymont suggests speaking to a doctor or sexual health clinic if you’re worried about any abnormal discharge, or any change from what you usually experience during the course of your cycle.
+Dr McClymont suggests speaking to a doctor or sexual health clinic if you’re worried about any abnormal vaginal discharge, or any change from what you usually experience during the course of your cycle.
 And she stresses, ‘Any new bleeding or bloody discharge should be discussed with a doctor — particularly if it occurs after sex, after the menopause or in between your periods.’